 Talk to health experts and other people like you in WebMD's Communities.
 It's a safe forum where you can create or participate in support groups and discussions about health topics that interest you.

-WebMD looks at how heart pump medication -- also called inotropic therapy -- can be used in people with heart failure.
+Find out how heart pump medication -- also called inotropic therapy -- can be used to treat people with heart failure.

-WebMD looks at when and how a special type of pacemaker called a biventricular pacemaker may be used as a treatment for heart failure.
+WebMD explains a special type of pacemaker called a biventricular pacemaker that is used for treatment of heart failure.

-©2005-2013 WebMD, LLC.
+©2005-2016 WebMD, LLC.
 All rights reserved.